There’s no reason to be concerned if your semen suddenly appears thick.

-Some habits, such as smoking marijuana or drinking alcohol, can also affect your semen volume and texture.
+Some habits, such as or , can also affect your semen volume and texture.
 These habits lower sperm count and sperm concentration in a single ejaculation, as well as lower overall testosterone levels.

-Thick semen usually results from a higher than normal concentration of sperm in a typical volume of semen, or from having a high number of sperm with an irregular shape (morphology).
+Thick semen usually results from a higher than normal concentration of sperm in a typical volume of semen, or from having a of sperm with an irregular shape (morphology).